 Sample Case: Breach of Contract Liability?

 Note: This case is simplified and is intended to provide context.
-In reality, case descriptions and questions are more extensive and difficult. at all times, Fellows are assisted by their Legal Advisor and the materials provided in their Casebook.
-REMEMBER, FELLOWS DO NOT NEED ANY PRIOR LEGAL EXPERIENCE.
+In reality, case descriptions and questions are more extensive and difficult.
+At all times, Fellows are assisted by their Legal Advisor and the materials provided in their casebook.
+Fellows do not need any prior legal experience.

 Is Laura acting as Sam’s agent?
 Why?